themaceoftime/OoT-Randomizer/README.md

 Please follow [the guides on our wiki](https://wiki.ootrandomizer.com/index.php?title=Setup#Emulators) carefully to ensure a stable game experience and that
 [the settings requirements for races](https://wiki.ootrandomizer.com/index.php?title=Racing#Emulator_Settings_Requirements) are met.
 OoTR can also be run on an N64 using an [EverDrive](https://wiki.ootrandomizer.com/index.php?title=Everdrive), or on [Wii Virtual Console](https://wiki.ootrandomizer.com/index.php?title=Wii_Virtual_Console).
 For questions and tech support we kindly refer you to our [Discord](https://discord.gg/q6m6kzK).

+## Custom Models

+Save the .ZOBJ file of the desired model in `data/Models/Adult` or `data/Models/Child`.
+The file must be in .ZOBJ format (the compressed .PAK files are not compatible), but most Modloader64 models will work.
+Exceptions are models which are larger than the base Link models (the randomizer will give an error message) and those created on the new pipeline (technically load but the textures get wonky).

+Once the models are saved, the program may be opened and the model(s) selected under the `Cosmetics` tab.

+Custom models can be found in the [OoT Online repository](https://github.com/hylian-modding/Z64-CustomPlayerModels/tree/master/oot/PlayAsPackages)

 ## General Description